What is the One-Year Program at SILS?

 Please note that the level labels (1 to 8) used at the Center for Japanese Language may not correspond to those at your home institution.
 For example, level 3 at Waseda does not necessarily correspond to 3rd year or 3rd semester at your university.

-Also successful applicants are expected to prepare for taking Japanese language courses to start Japanese language learning smoothly especially in the case they do not have prior Japanese learning experience (From Fall 2014 admission, applicants will not be required to have Japanese language learning experience at the time of application.) .
+Also successful applicants are expected to prepare for taking Japanese language courses to start Japanese language learning smoothly especially in the case they do not have prior Japanese learning experience .

 SILS One-Year Program students are required to take at least 6 credits of Japanese language courses in each semester.
 The maximum number of Japanese language credits they can take per semester is 7.